Church of St Mary the Virgin, Baldock: History of St Mary's

 When one and sixes three made up the Quere.'

 For a time Byrd's assistant or lecturer was William Sherwin, who was either silenced or ejected.
 The church's plate also includes a cup and cover paten of 1629.

 The Rev. John Smith, Rector of the church from 1832 to 1870 and who is buried in the churchyard, was the first to decipher the complete text of the Diary of Samuel Pepys (others had previously deciphered sections of it).
 Smith laboured on the Diaries for three years, from 1819 to 1822.
 His transcription, which is kept in the Pepys Library, was the basis for the first published edition of the diary, edited by Lord Braybrooke, released in two volumes in 1825.

-The 19th century rectory beside the church, built in 1871 and known today as 'Butterfield House', was designed by the noted eccesiastical architect William Butterfield.
+The 19th century rectory beside the church, built in 1871 and known today as 'Butterfield House', was designed by the noted ecclesiastical architect William Butterfield.
 Today it is a nursery, while a rather more modest modern rectory is located in Pond Lane.

 St Mary's has two church schools - St Mary's Infant and St Mary's Junior Schools, which share a common site on St Mary's Way in Baldock.

 The parasychologist Peter Underwood married in the church in 1944.